aafarokh/WBB_NWK/README.md

 GainEstimator.m reads the metadata file and wherever that the gain was not given, tries to estimate a gain based on the SignalType and writes it to the metadata sheet and save.

+# Evaluate the signal unit; SignalUnit_calc.m
+SignalUnit_calc.m calculates the unit of each signal summarized in the metadata file based on the given/estimated signal gain.
+The results will be written in the SignalUnit column of the metadata file for each corresponding signal and saved.

+# Evaluate signal durations; SignalDuration_calc.m
+SignalDuration_calc.m calculates the duration of each signal in the metadata file and finally adds them up to calculate the total recording time per sheet and overall.

 # Creat .json from the new files; JsonAdoptor.m

 For web applications such as WBB, it is extremely handy to merge every signal with the corresponding information from the metadata file in one single filein .json format.